jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

             self.assertEqual(a_list, [0, 1, 2, 'n', 2, 1, 0])

-  the test is green again, it looks like extend_ calls append_ for each item in the iterable_
+  the test is green again, it looks like extend_ calls append_ for each item in the :ref:`iterable<what is an iterable?>`

 * I change the name of the test